ErAz7/Ninja/README.md

 __You can check __[Jonin][jonin]__ (the controller of Ninja) for details on how to control Ninja and list of commands__

+# Single Click Installer
+You can use this single click installer (which uses [Servicifier][servicifier]) on windows:

+[windows single click installer][windows-single-click-installer]

+__Please note that you should change HOST and PORT in [Ninja config file](#configuration-file) (for this installer, it will be in `files/config/constants.json`) to match [Jonin][jonin]'s config.
+Also note that this installer, will install Ninja in `C:/Ninja` and name the service `ninja.exe`.
+To customize this, you can change installation config file in `config/installation-config.json` (check [here][servicifier-install-config] for installation config format).
+Also to make installer ask for installation config values when you run it, instead of automatically using config file, you can simply remove installation config file__

 # Configuration File
 You can find this file in `config/constants.json`: